tanmaychavan/What-A-New-Word-I-Learn-Today/README.md

 300. Alarm:-  frighten.

 ### 20-Nov-20
-101. Spotted it:-  found.
+301. Spotted it:-  found.

-202. Scorch marks:-  burn marks.
+302. Scorch marks:-  burn marks.

+303. Woing for:-  was selling for.